pkocev49/Weather-App/README.md

 -Current Weather: Displays the current weather conditions, including temperature, humidity, wind speed, and weather description.

 -5-Day Forecast: Provides a 5-day weather forecast with detailed daily weather information.

-Responsive Design: The app is designed to be responsive and works well on both desktop and mobile devices.
+-Responsive Design: The app is designed to be responsive and works well on both desktop and mobile devices.

 Technologies Used: